tipsy1227/Coding_Practicing/C/KR/ch1/Exercise1-16/README.md

 to solve this problem.\
 In Exercise1-16.c, note the logic expression i\<lim-2 at the 29th row.
-Cause the last character in a string should be '\0', in array s, there is at most lim-1 character, which means i is lim-2.So I change the i\<lim-1 in the original program which doesn't consider the input is too much to i<lim-2.
+Cause the last character in a string should be '\0', in array s, there is at most lim-1 character, which means i is lim-2.So I change the i\<lim-1 in the original program which doesn't consider the input being too much to i<lim-2.